nasserhadim/prizeversity/README.md

 ```

 6.3 Nginx reverse proxy (if wanting full HTTP/2 + gzip at origin):
+- HTTP/2 provides significant performance and efficiency benefits, primarily due to its ability to multiplex multiple requests over a single connection and its efficient use of binary framing.
+This leads to faster page load times, reduced latency, and improved user experience.
+This means that a client can start receiving responses for multiple requests at the same time, significantly reducing the time it takes for a page to load.

+- Gzip is a data compression utility and a file format used for compressing and decompressing files.
+It uses the Deflate algorithm, which is known for its efficiency in reducing file size.
+Gzip is commonly used for web servers and browsers, as it helps improve data transfer speeds by compressing files before sending them and decompressing them upon reception.
 ```
 apt install -y nginx
 cat >/etc/nginx/sites-available/prizeversity <<'EOF'